-Dost thou "love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind"?
-18 This command includes much, even the sur-practical render of all merely material sensation, affection, and worship.
+- Dost thou "love the Lord thy God with all thy - heart, and with all thy soul, and with all thy mind"?
+This command includes much, even the surrender of all merely material sensation, affec- - 21 tion, and worship.
 This is the El Dorado of Christianity.
-21 It involves the Science of Life, and recognizes only the divine control of Spirit, in which Soul is our master, and material sense and human will have no place.
+It involves the Science of Life, and recognizes only the divine control of Spirit, in which Soul is our master, - and material sense and human will have no place.